brandonhorst/node-osa/README.md

 OSA allows for advanced interaction between applications on OSX.
 In the past, it has largely been implemented using AppleScript.
 Beginning in OSX 10.10 Yosemite, Apple has opened up this platform for development in [Javascript](https://developer.apple.com/library/prerelease/mac/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/index.html#//apple_ref/doc/uid/TP40014508).
 This has been regarded as the best thing ever, by me.

 `node-osa` creates the illusion of being able to call OSA scripts naturally from node.
-As a pleasant side-effect, it also allows for easy OSA development with compile-to-js tools such as CoffeeScript and 6to5.
+As a pleasant side-effect, it also allows for easy OSA development with compile-to-js tools such as Babel or CoffeeScript.

 ##Installation